 Like Shakespeare’s fool, Paulie is one of the most colorful characters, in all ways: his dress, his speech, his antics.
 Like the court jester he’s outlandishly costumed: be it leisure suits or Armani knockoff suits, his colors are bright and always coordinated.
 He’s common, vulgar, street smarts not school smarts, his language betrays his creation by television writers as he possesses sophistication that would betray the regular malaprops that he utters.

 Paulie seems simple minded, old fashioned, and he doesn’t understand that he’s different.
 He is continually confounded by the reality of American life.
 He is superstitious, sentimental, old school, perverted, psychopathic, and yet, of all the characters in the entire series, there’s an arc that takes him from an insensitive thug who thinks nothing of verbally putting down most other characters to the loyal soldier who is not afraid to confess his inner fears to the very man he serves.
-Paulie Walnuts is a zany character, something Sianne Ngai tells us presents a “distinctive mix of displeasure and pleasure [that] stems not only from its projection of a character exerting herself to estreme lengths to performs a job, but also from the way in which it immediately confronts us with our aversion to that character” (2012: 11).
+Paulie Walnuts is a zany character, something Sianne Ngai tells us presents a “distinctive mix of displeasure and pleasure [that] stems not only from its projection of a character exerting herself to extreme lengths to perform a job, but also from the way in which it immediately confronts us with our aversion to that character” (2012: 11).
 Through Paulie, a zaniness is created, an experience Ngai says, “remains unsettling, since it dramatizes, through the sheer out-of-controlness of the worker/character’s performance, the easiness with which these positions of safety and precariousness can be reversed” (Id.).

-Paulie, as a soldier in Tony Soprano’s army, is a worker, a good earner, who is willing to do anything to serve his master Tony.
-He also regularly acts as a counterpoint to themes such as therapy: he’s tried it even before Tony, yet never talks about it except when Tony mentions that he is in therapy, and Paulie’s response is that he tried it and learned some coping skills.
+Paulie regularly acts as a counterpoint to themes such as therapy: he’s tried it even before Tony, yet never talks about it except when Tony mentions that he is in therapy, and Paulie’s response is that he tried it and learned some coping skills.
 Paulie also serves as a voice of reason when those around him are losing their minds.
-Through his character the writers often present a traditional sense of Italian American identity that, while they offer it up as typical, they use to criticize Italian American culture as out of step with contemporary American culture, evoking the stereotypes that earlier media have presented.
+Through his character the writers often present a traditional sense of Italian American identity.
+While they offer it up as typical, they use it to criticize Italian American culture for being out of step with contemporary American culture, evoking the stereotypes that earlier media have presented.
 His car horn sounds out the opening notes of “Speak Softly Love,” the well-known theme song from The Godfather film (1.11: 26:31); the ring tone of his cell phone is Paul Simon’s “Cecilia,” a song with the final line, “I fall on the floor and I’m laughing” (6.21: 29:22).